st-korn/KornToDoList/README.md

 * Checks the current session for validity.
 If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
 * Returns array of strings with names of saved users todo-lists.

+### `POST /GetTasks`

+Get tasks of selected user lists.

+    Cookies: User-Session : string (UUID)
+    IN: JSON: {List : string}
+    OUT: JSON: { Result : string ["OK", "SessionEmptyNotFoundOrExpired"], Tasks : [] { Id : string, Text : string,
+    section : string ["iu","in","nu","nn","ib"], status : string ["created", "done", "canceled", "moved"], icon : string ["wait","remind","call","force","mail","prepare","manage","meet","visit","make","journey","think"] } }

+* Checks the current session for validity.
+If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+* Returns an array of structures that identify tasks from a selected list of the current user.

 ## Database structure

 ### `Tasks`